The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-Lemon Lush is a layered dessert with a shortbread crust, sweetened cream cheese, lemon pudding, and whipped cream.
-This Lemon Lush recipe is made completely from scratch!
+Lemon Lush is a zesty and creamy layered dessert with a shortbread crust, sweetened cream cheese, lemon pudding, and whipped cream.
+This recipe is made completely from scratch!

 Now tell me that doesn’t look lovely and delicious?!?
 I basically grew up on this Lemon Lush dessert.
 I remember my mom making it for almost every family get-together, it was either Lemon Lush or her famous Chocolate Chip Cake.